Skip to main content

 Icon Meaning

-Red dot Recording
+Red dot Recording actively

-Gray dot Not recording
+Gray dot Drive detected, not recording

-X on icon Drive error
+X on icon Drive error (speed, format, or full)

 Saving Clips Manually